GoGoCarl/appygram4j/README.md

 *   logToConsole - true to log errors to stdout, false otherwise (defaults false)

+AppygramConfig can also take a Properties object in the constructor.
+The following properties are supported, and correspond to the aforementioned properties above, in order:

+*   com.appygram.java.key (required)
+*   com.appygram.java.topic
+*   com.appygram.java.url
+*   com.appygram.java.platform
+*   com.appygram.java.software
+*   com.appygram.java.console - "true" to print to console.
+*   com.appygram.java.thread - "true" to allow threads.

 Create this object, set the appropriate information.
 Then, to configure a Global AppygramMessenger: